jokochems/DR_Potentials/README.md

 some subfolders: availability, plots, stats, parameterization as well as sources.
 Availability input data for the clustering is already given as external input.
-The other input data for the clustering is stored as well but can be easily created from running the potential evaluation notebook as it is.
+The other input data for the clustering is stored as well but can be easily created from running the potential evaluation notebook as it is.+
+* inputs: Input files for the analyses.
+The most important ones are:
+    * "Methodenvergleich_Potenzialstudien.xlsx": An in-depth method comparison of the analyses conducted in MS Excel
+    * "Potenziale_Lastmanagement.xlsx": The raw data for the potential comparison
+    * "Columns.xlsx": Information on the parameter column names used
+    * "Zitationen.xlsx": A citation analysis

 At the main level, the following files exist:
+* "DR_availability_timeseries_generation.ipynb": Data preprocessing routines for the clustering, collecting availability data
+* "DR_citation_analysis.ipynb": A cross-study citation analysis
 * "DR_potential_evaluation.ipynb": The notebook used for the potential meta-analysis
-* "DR_potential_clustering.ipynb"; The notebook used for the potential clustering
+* "DR_potential_clustering.ipynb"; The notebook used for the potential clustering and creating input to be passed to `pommesdata`
-* "Potenziale_Lastmanagement.xlsx": The raw data
-* "Columns.xlsx": Information on the parameter column names used
+* "DR_potential_comparison.ipynb"; A notebook for assessing the results compared to literature
+* "potential_clustering_funcs.py": User-defined functions which are imported by the notebook for the potential clustering
 * "potential_evaluation_funcs.py": User-defined functions which are imported by the notebook for the meta-analysis
-* "potential_clustering_funcs.py": User-defined functions which are imported by the notebook for the potential clustering

 ## Usage
+* Install the dependencies specified, see [pommesdata's requirements](https://github.com/pommes-public/pommesdata/blob/dev/environment.yml)
-* Start the jupyter-notebook "DR_potential_evaluation.ipynb" or
+* Start the main jupyter-notebooks "DR_potential_evaluation.ipynb" or "DR_potential_clustering.ipynb" or any of the others.
-"DR_potential_clustering.ipynb"
 * Manipulate the parameter settings if necessary (i.e., the boolean parameters controlling what is done).
 * Run the notebook and obtain the data output demanded.